joBr99/nspanel-lovelace-ui/README.md

 #### Use your own Webserver

 Upload the [tft file from HMI folder](HMI/nspanel.tft) to a Webserver (for example www folder of Home Assistant) and execute the following command in Tasmota Console.

 **Webserver needs to support HTTP Range Header Requests, python2/3 http server doesn't work**

+**Webserver must be HTTP, HTTPS is not supported, due to limitations of berry lang on tasmota**

 `FlashNextion http://ip-address-of-your-homeassistant:8123/local/nspanel.tft`